 Our mission is to bring awareness of human sex trafficking to our local communities and beyond.
 Some of our goals are: Organizing and hosting annual Running For Justice 5k’s; putting on Community Cafe Conversations wherever we are invited; hosting conferences; training hotel staff and other businesses where there is high risk for trafficking; networking with students and staff within our schools to bring awareness for prevention of trafficking and giving resources in the event of trafficking or exploitation; coming alongside of organizations that are bringing preventative measures to children and youth such as those helping the homeless and sexually abused, and informing the public as a whole!

 At least 10% of the proceeds from the event will go to DTN Ministries, a 501c(3) tax exempt organization, committed to establishing safe homes for young children who are at risk of being, “trafficked” or have been rescued from human trafficking and sex slavery.
-DTN Ministries,as of last year, has established the first of many homes to care for these children in Northern Thailand!!!
+DTN Ministries,as of last year, has established the second of many homes to care for these children in Northern Thailand!!!